TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 # Turku neural parser pipeline

 A neural parsing pipeline for **segmentation, morphological tagging, dependency parsing and lemmatization with pre-trained models for more than 50 languages**.
 The pipeline ranked **1st on lemmatization, and 2nd on both LAS and MLAS** (morphology-aware LAS) on the CoNLL-18 Shared Task on Parsing Universal Dependencies.
 Accuracies for all languages, see TurkuNLP at <https://universaldependencies.org/conll18/results.html>.
-The pipeline has been improved upon since this shared task (latest **major overhaul in June 2021**)  Looking for the **old version** of the parser (prior to August 2021)?
+The pipeline has been improved upon since this shared task (latest **major overhaul in June 2021**)

+Looking for the **old version** of the parser (prior to August 2021)?
 The code is TODO and the old documentation is [linked here](old/index.html).

 <div class="latest" markdown="1">
 LATEST:

-June, 2021: **Complete overhaul** 1) restructured as a python package, 2) Udify replaced with diaparser, 3) new tagger; A lot more sane requirements.txt.
+**June, 2021**: **Complete overhaul** 1) restructured as a python package, 2) Udify replaced with diaparser, 3) new tagger; A lot more sane requirements.txt.
 Old version of this page with all documentation is [here](old/index.html).

 </div>